-NEW YORK – A 49-year-old emotionally disturbed man brandishing a glass bottle died after he was subdued by an officer with a stun gun, New York police said.
+NEW YORK – New York police say a 49-year-old emotionally disturbed man brandishing a glass bottle died after he was subdued by an officer with a stun gun.

 The confrontation happened at a home in the Bronx at about 5:30 p.m.
 Wednesday while officers were responding to a neighbor's call saying the man was menacing her and acting violently.

-While in custody, police said the man went into cardiac arrest and CPR was administered.
-He was then taken to a hospital, where he died.
+While in custody, police say the man went into cardiac arrest and CPR was administered.
+He was taken to a hospital, where he died.

-Last month, a police sergeant was criticized for not using his stun gun when he fatally shot a 66-year-old emotionally disturbed Bronx woman wielding scissors and a baseball bat.
+Last month, a police sergeant was criticized for not using his stun gun when he fatally shot an emotionally disturbed Bronx woman wielding scissors and a baseball bat.